tommlogan/riskblog/_posts/2018-06-29-crop-price-forecasting.md

 This has improved the model fit considerably!
 Given we know the previous price, we're now able to capture the pits and peaks in the dataset with a high amount of accuracy.

+This is not unexpected, and gives us a preliminary answer to question #2 above.
+It seems that the inclusion of the lag term does help improve the predictions considerably.
+But now let's assess this quantitatively...

 ## Testing out-of-sample accuracy (and variable selection)
 An alternative way of evaluating model performance is to conduct a holdout analysis.
 Here, I trained a linear model on a random 80% of the data, and then tested it on the remaining 20%.